Want to make this year your best ever? Make that commitment, follow the advice I’m about to share and it’ll happen!

 One of the best techniques for engaging online magazine readers is storytelling.
 You need to tell (sometimes personal) stories that resonate with your audience.

-be a good storyteller, that’ll make it harder to create epic content for your readers.
+If you don’t consider yourself to be a good storyteller, that’ll make it harder to create epic content for your readers.
 But you don’t have to write about yourself.
 Instead, look for the narrative story lurking inside your topic.

 Stories aren’t just for fiction, by the way – they also improve nonfiction articles.